What kind of edged-weapons gear and literature can we dig up from this period?

 —by J. Christoph Amberger

-In a place where urban beautification consists of placing steel plates over potholes and tax liens on crumbling rowhomes, imagine my surprise when I passed the Battle Monument last week—and found it cleaned, restored, and looking like somebody actually gave a damn.
+In a place where urban beautification consists of placing steel plates over potholes and tax liens on crumbling rowhomes, imagine my surprise when I passed the Battle Monument in downtown Baltimore last week—and found it cleaned, restored, and looking like somebody actually gave a damn.

 Even the timing appears to be sensible—it commemorates the Battle of North Point in 1815, Baltimore’s direct brush with the War of 1812.

 The three years of the war, fought by various means on a variety of disconnected battlefields from Canada to New Orleans, saw Washington, DC, go up in flames and the U.S. national anthem written as the British fleet shelled Fort McHenry.
 For weapons collectors, it saw the issue of the 1812 Starr Saber.
 Antiquarians peg the publication of one of the “first” American military sword manual—a now quite rare book that was published in Baltimore, out of all places.

 Sincerest Forms of Flattery

 The United States declared war against Britain on June 18, 1812.
 That same month, a Baltimore “Teacher of Military Tacticks” by the name of Robert H. Craig capitalized on the renewed wave of American patriotism by publishing a small, leather-bound quarto, 215 pages strong and beautified by 26 leaves of rather crudely drawn copperplates.

 In his Introduction to the Rules and regulations for the sword exercise of the cavalry, Craig states confidently:

 “Having examined the different works on the Sword Exercise and the Drills and Evolutions for the Cavalry, I take the liberty of recommending this work to the Cavalry of the United States, as possessing advantages over any other work now in use.” (p. iii)